MicrosoftLearning/AZ-104-MicrosoftAzureAdministrator/Instructions/CloudLabs.AI/LAB_02a_Manage_Subscriptions_and_RBAC.md

 In this task, you will create and configure management groups.

-1. If you have not yet signed in, please navigate to the [Azure portal](http://portal.azure.com).
+1. If you are not logged in already, click on the **Azure portal** shortcut that is available on the desktop and log in with Azure credentials.

 1. Search for and select **Management groups** to navigate to the **Management groups** blade.